itsziget/docker-go-examples/projects/hello/README.md

   docker build -t localhost/go-examples/hello:mainc-static -f build/Dockerfile.mainc-static .
   ```

   **Note:** "LD" in "ldflags" means "Linker Directive".
-It will pass those flags to the external linker like "gcc".
+After that the "extldflags" rleated to the external linker, like "gcc".

 * Run the new container which has the required libraries inside.